PoCInnovation/Workshops/software/20.Kubernetes/README.md

 > :bulb: Check out the links in the **Resources** section for guidance.

-If you have completed this step successfuly, you should be able to see your Pod when running the following command.
+If you have completed this step successfully, you should be able to see your Pod when running the following command.

 ```
 kubectl get pods